How does one have an identity without memory? Where is the root of the soul of being? What is a person? 1

 Sacks walks Jimmie back to Jimmie’s concocted reality, soothing a mind troubled by conflict.

-To begin to understand what this might be like, ask someone else to read Pablo Neruda’s Odes to Common Things aloud without naming the object.
+To understand what this might be like, ask someone else to read Pablo Neruda's Odes to Common Things aloud without naming the object.
 Can you identify it?
 Imagine seeing it and still not knowing.

 I bought myself an extravagant red rose for my buttonhole.
 Now I removed this and handed it to him.
-He took it like a botanist or morphologist given a speciman, not like a person given a flower.
+He took it like a botanist or morphologist given a specimen, not like a person given a flower.

 ‘About six inches in length,’ he commented.
 ‘A convoluted red form with a linear green attachment.’